Beyond-the-bus-factor/resilience-resources/sessions/github-universe-2025.md

 - Celebrating people who step back (not treating it as failure)
 - 'Tending your garden leave' - paid time off for fun open source work (not what they work on day-to-day)
 - Regular capacity check-ins with team
-- Making "no" a complete sentence
+- Making 'no' a complete sentence
 - Forcing functions that require rotation

 This is about changing organisational culture, not just individual behaviour.